Jess Allen here (Information and Marketing gal at TermiGuard Services & Fenwick)!

 I was thinking of you

-Since the topics humidity, moisture, and mold greatly relate to just some of the many things we handle and take care of at TermiGuard Services & Fenwick, I immediately thought it would make for a great blog post!
+Since the topics humidity, moisture control, and mold remediation greatly relate to just some of the many things we handle and take care of at TermiGuard Services & Fenwick, I immediately thought it would make for a great blog post!

 I also immediately thought of you all because I don’t want you to end up in the same situation as my mother-in-law!
 Years and years of poor ventilation, coupled with a few other “thingies” has now landed her some mold…